What can teachers do to make the classroom environment more conducive to children’s learning and development?

 Additional Considerations for Infants and Young Toddlers

-Teachers have a great deal of control over what infants and young toddlers (i.e., birth–24 months) experience in the physical environment.
-This is at least in part to the fact that infants and young toddlers depend on adults for their mobility.
+Teachers have a great deal of control over what infants and young toddlers (i.e., birth through 24 months) experience in the physical environment.
+This is at least in part due to infants and young toddlers depending on adults for their mobility.
 Because of this, arranging a classroom for infants and toddlers requires some specific considerations in addition to those described above.
 These include:

 Rob Corso, PhD